gpmcadam/Blog/contents/articles/devember-02/index.md

 suggested method of `babel-cli`?!)

 I've finally got everything running with the help of a friendly user in the React IRC channel.
-But I'm a little disuaded already.
+But I'm a little dissuaded already.

-Sometimes there's a comfort in being given a strict set of tools, and I wonder if React needs time to settle on a way of precompilation.
+Sometimes there's a comfort in being given a strict set of tools, and I wonder if React needs time to settle on a way of pre-compilation.
 Right now it's a bit of a minefield.

 Anyway after many hours of frustration, I've ended up with a combination of: